ezraopande/Jetpack-Compose-MVVM-Architecture/README.md

 ## Screens

-- **Home Screen**: Displays main content with a top app bar, bottom navigation, and a FAB.
+- **Home Screen**: Displays main content with a top app bar, bottom navigation, a FAB, and an image slider.
 - **Detail Screen**: A secondary screen that can be navigated to from the Home Screen.

 ## Navigation

 Navigation in this project is handled using the `NavController` provided by Jetpack Compose.
 Each screen is linked through a composable function, and the navigation logic is managed in the ViewModel layer to maintain clean separation of concerns.